ConsenSysDiligence/smart-contract-best-practices/docs/known_attacks.md

 Above were examples of reentrancy involving the attacker executing malicious code *within a single transaction*.
 The following are a different type of attack inherent to Blockchains: the fact that *the order of transactions themselves* (e.g. within a block) is easily subject to manipulation.

+##  Oracle Manipulation

+Protocols that rely on external data as inputs (from what's known as an [oracle](https://medium.com/better-programming/what-is-a-blockchain-oracle-f5ccab8dbd72?source=friends_link&sk=d921a38466df8a9176ed8dd767d8c77d)) automatically execute even if the data is incorrect, due to the nature of smart contracts.
+If a protocol relies on an oracle that is hacked, depreciated, or has malicious intent, all processes that depend on the oracle can now operate with disasterous affects.

+For example:

+1. Protocol gets price from single Oracle A
+2. Oracle A starts responding with a price more than 100x what it should be
+3. Protocol operates as if that were the actual price

+We've seen examples where this will liquidate positions, allow insane arbirage, ruin DEX positions and more.

+### Oracle Manipulation Solutions

+The easiest way to solve this is to use decentralized oracles.
+[Chainlink](https://chain.link/) is the leading decentralized oracle provider, and the Chainlink network can be leveraged to bring decentralized data on-chain.

 ##  Front-Running